Whelping Puppies: What do I Need Whelping Puppies?

 • Telephone

-• Vet's phone number in case of trouble.
+• Vet’s phone number

 • Dog Whelping Box

 You will need to get a whelping box ready.
 This is a box where the puppies will be born.
 On the market you can find several kinds and sizes of whelping boxes especially made for whelping puppies.
+Or you can buy a plastic containment animal playpen like the one pictured from Amazon.
+Then just pick up some whelping box liners and you are all set.

 The nice thing about cardboard boxes is that you can throw it away once the whelping of puppies is complete.
 I like to place a heating pad underneath one corner of the box so the puppies that have already come can stay nice and warm while the others are being born.
 Make sure you keep the heating pad on low during the whelping.
 If the puppies get too warm they will crawl off by themselves.
 I do not place the heating pad inside the box.
 The female might tear or bite it.

 There are whelping box liners on the market that help keep the whelping area clean and sanitary.
-The whelping box liners are machine washable and dryable so they are reusable.
+The whelping box liners are machine washable and dry-able so they are reusable.
 There are heated whelping pads also available.
 Some of the heated dog whelping pads have sides that do not allow for the puppies to crawl off of.
 Heated dog whelping pads help to keep the puppies nice and warm.
 It is not always easy to know when the mother dog is done whelping.
 Female dogs are all different.
 Usually the female will not relax, lie down, and fall asleep until the whelping process is complete with the last puppy.

 After whelping your last puppy, keep a close watch on the puppies for the next 24 hours.
 If you have a larger litter you may have to help the smaller puppies nurse from their Mom.
-Make sure all of your puppy’s stomachs are full.
+Make sure all of your puppies’ stomachs are full.
 If a puppy starts feeling cold and not moving as much, make sure it eats soon.
 Check to see if it is hydrated.
 You may need to take it away and put it on a heating pad and start supplementing.
 Watch carefully especially with a first time mom that she doesn’t lay on a puppy and suffocate them.
-Please refer to our 'Puppy Care Topics' on the menu on the left for tips with puppies.
+Please refer to our ‘Puppy Care Topics’ on the menu for tips with puppies.

-Comments
+7 Comments

-i have a 3 year old female mini schnauzer. i also have a 1 year old male. they mated on november 29 and again on december 2. i was told to count 64 days after the first mating, which made the puppies due on jan 31. i took my female for xrays on jan 17, the vet said no puppies. he said she was having a false pregnancy. she has a very distended belly with milk. he gave me hormone pills and antibiotics. i really felt that she was pregnant so i didn't give the pills. i read that no meds are necessary for false preg. today (jan 20) i felt pups moving in her belly. if she got pregnant on the last mating.. that would make pups due around feb 2, 2009. could she be pregnant? should i take her back for an xray? please help!! also i noticed a slight discharge but no odor or color. is this normal?????
+• i have a 3 year old female mini schnauzer. i also have a 1 year old male. they mated on november 29 and again on december 2. i was told to count 64 days after the first mating, which made the puppies due on jan 31. i took my female for xrays on jan 17, the vet said no puppies. he said she was having a false pregnancy. she has a very distended belly with milk. he gave me hormone pills and antibiotics. i really felt that she was pregnant so i didn’t give the pills. i read that no meds are necessary for false preg. today (jan 20) i felt pups moving in her belly. if she got pregnant on the last mating.. that would make pups due around feb 2, 2009. could she be pregnant? should i take her back for an xray? please help!! also i noticed a slight discharge but no odor or color. is this normal?????